 The quality or size of the final unit may be different from what you expected.

 A downturn in the market may occur.
 With pre-sale contracts, you pay a fixed purchase price (less the deposit) on a date in the future.
 If the market value of your unit drops, you’re still locked into the higher fixed price.
-If this happens and you were planning to borrow money, you’ll likely have difficulty securing a mortgage.
+If this happens and you were planning to borrow money, you may have difficulty securing a mortgage.

 Pre-sale contracts are written by the developer’s lawyers and strongly favour the developer.
 Always get a lawyer to review the contract before signing.
 Or else say in the contract that your offer is subject to your lawyer being satisfied with the contract’s terms.